History of the Puritans in North America: Slavery

 Slavery was legal in colonial New England; however, the slave population was less than three percent of the labor force.
-Most Puritan clergy accepted the existence of slavery since it was a practice recognized in the Bible (see The Bible and Slavery).
+Most Puritan clergy accepted the existence of slavery since it was a practice recognized in the Bible.
 They also acknowledged that all people—whether white, black or Native American—were persons with souls who might receive saving grace.
-For this reason, slaves and free black people were eligible for full church membership; though, meetinghouses and burial grounds were racially segregated.
-The Puritan influence over society meant that slaves were treated better in New England than in the Southern colonies.
+For this reason, slaves and free black people were eligible for full church membership, though meetinghouses and burial grounds were racially segregated.
+The Puritan influence over society meant that slaves were treated better in New England than in the Southern Colonies.
 In Massachusetts, the law gave slaves "all the liberties and Christian usages which the law of God established in Israel doth morally require".
 As a result, slaves received the same protections against mistreatment as white servants.
-Slave marriages were legally recognized, and slaves were also entitled to a trial by jury, even if accused of a crime by their master.
+Slave marriages were legally recognized, and slaves were entitled to a trial by jury, even if accused of a crime by their master.

-In 1700, Massachusetts judge and Puritan Samuel Sewall published The Selling of Joseph, the first antislavery tract written in America.
-In it, Sewall condemned slavery and the slave trade and refuted many of the era's typical justifications for slavery.
+In 1700, Massachusetts judge and Puritan Samuel Sewall published "The Selling of Joseph," the first antislavery tract written in America.
+In it, Sewall condemns slavery and the slave trade and refutes many of the era's typical justifications for slavery.

+The Puritan influence on slavery was still strong at the time of the American Revolution and beyond.
 In the decades leading up to the American Civil War, abolitionists such as Theodore Parker, Ralph Waldo Emerson, Henry David Thoreau and Frederick Douglass repeatedly used the Puritan heritage of the country to bolster their cause.
 The most radical anti-slavery newspaper, The Liberator, invoked the Puritans and Puritan values over a thousand times.
-Parker, in urging New England Congressmen to support the abolition of slavery, wrote that "The son of the Puritan ... is sent to Congress to stand up for Truth and Right ..."
+Parker, in urging New England Congressmen to support the abolition of slavery, writes "The son of the Puritan ... is sent to Congress to stand up for Truth and Right ..."